casiez/latexSAK/README.md

 ### Number of words --count
 Count the number of words
 ### clean the tex file and figures --clean
 Creates a clean version of the document, using image files actually used.
+Cleaned files can be found in articleclean/ folder.
 ### zip --zip
 Creates the zip archive of the previously cleaned folder (articleclean/).
 ### Get text --text